- A403, Portland Square, Drake Circus

 American Society for Microbiology (ASM), USA

-I have a keen interest in teaching Microbiology and supervising undergraduate projects.
+I have a keen interest in teaching Microbiology and Immunology and supervising undergraduate projects.

 My research activities are focused on identifying biomarkers to be used as rapid methods to assess the quality of marine bathing waters and immunologica land inflammatory responses of contaminated bathing waters on human health